You must be logged-in in order to download this resource. If you do not have an AOE account,

 Great! you're all signed in.
 Click to download your resource.

-course syllabus or Graduate Catalog.
+See the course syllabus or Graduate Catalog for more details.

 Participants will need to secure art materials necessary to complete desired project work.